BDI-pathogens/BEEHIVE_GWAS/README.md

 # BEEHIVE GWAS

 Code and minimal dataset for the BEEHIVE GWAS.
+The minimal dataset (in the minimal_dataset folder) enables to reproduce the figures.

 ## Minimal dataset